kpd19/Two_Pathogen_Evolution/README.md

 ## Generalist Predator

 The `GeneralistPredator` directory includes the script to run the model with the best parameter set with the inclusion of a generalist predator, `ode_rlzns_predator.jl`.
 The script `generalist_predators.R` analyzes the example simulation data for high and low attack rates and computes the % multi-capsid morphotype for varying rates of maximum fraction killed (a) and the hsot population density at which the fraction killed is maximized (&omega;).

+## Biocontrol

+The `Biocontrol` directory contains scripts to analyze the effects of using virus as a biocontrol on host population and transmission risk.
+The script biocontrol.jl creates simulations for a range of biocontrol levels at different probabilities of spraying and thresholds for cases with varying amounts of each morphotype as biocontrol.
+The script `biocontrol_comparison.R` analyzes the different levels and thresholds.
+The script `biocontrol_freq.R` analzes the effects on transmission risk and host population sizes when the likelihood of spraying is varied.